bean-mhm/flim/README.md

 | flim.py | Transforms a given linear 3D LUT table | utils.py |
 | utils.py | Contains helper functions | - |

-You can add new custom presets in `main.py`, or play with the film emulation chain in `flim.py`.
+You can add new presets in `main.py`, or play with the film emulation chain in `flim.py`.

 Here are the external libraries required to run the scripts: